What is SCA and why is it needed?

 What if I am not able to install the Holvi App?

 In case you can not download the Holvi app due to location restrictions or the version of your operating system on your phone, you might not be able to install the Holvi App.
-In this case, Holvi will soon offer an alternative SCA method by using a time-based one time password (TOTP) application, e.g. the Google Authenticator.
+In this case, Holvi offers alternative SCA methods by using a time-based one time password (TOTP) application, e.g. the Google Authenticator.
+Please find more information here.

 These authenticator apps are software-based authenticators that implement two-step verification services using time based authentication algorithms to ensure safe mobile authentication.